gthiveux/sec-sdk/README.md

 It contains two methods to be overridden :

 * accept - where the data is received and processed.
-* getResponse - gets the response object
+* getResponse - gets the response object.

-The Adapter code should look as follows:
+The Adapter code should look as followiug :

 	package com.runmyprocess.sec;